alexadmin/it_overview/README.md

 - "humans should be notified only when they need to take action."
 (8, p.
 9)
 - three kinds of valid monitoring output: alert, ticket, log.
 (8, p.
 10)
 - "every server has an HTTP server that provides diagnostics and statistics for a given task" (8, p.
 19)
+- monitoring can be out of electricity, it should be multiDC scheme

 # Deployment
 - One script must deploy app to all envs.